 I was introduced to the examiner, Mr Guy McGrath, who looked too old and benign to have the fate of all the poor candidates in his hands.
 However, after a nervous start, all went fairly well and the ordeal was finally over, apart from having to worry whether or not I had passed.
-I had not done well in sight singing in my first singing exam, but I had worked particularly hard to master the skill: at least I knew I had managed that properly.
+I had not done well in sight-singing in my first singing exam, but I had worked particularly hard to master the skill: at least I knew I had managed that properly.
 I thought Ruth sang well, and I’m sure Lucille did also – she always sounded great.
-The four of us walked up Von Brandis Street, feeling better and more relaxed now that our ordeal was over.
+The four of us walked up Von Brandis Street with Anne, feeling better and more relaxed now that our ordeal was over.

-Ruth and I left Anne outside the studio in Pritchard Street and went off to a slap-up meal in Anstey’s and to have a lengthy post mortem about the exam.
+Ruth and I left Anne outside the studio in Pritchard Street and went off to enjoy a slap-up meal in Anstey’s and have a lengthy post mortem about the exam.
 We both had frightful complexes about our singing, so much so that others must have wondered why we took lessons in the first place.

-“I’d like to put you and Ruth in a bag together,” Webster had remarked exasperatedly one day when we were bemoaning our vocal shortcomings.
+“I’d like to put you and Ruth in a bag together,” Webster remarked exasperatedly one day when we were bemoaning our vocal shortcomings.